A Thousand Glass Drops

 Hi!
 I’m Gordon Saunders.
 I had the privilege of living in Europe with my family for about 25 years.
 We learned to listen.
 We heard lots of stories – some that would lift you up to the clouds and others that would break your heart.
 We learned to look.
 We saw beauty and we saw ugliness.
 We saw the banal and the exciting.
 But so much!
 And so many differences between places and peoples!

-I’ll be talking about writing here, providing information that should help you on your publishing journey – whatever it may look like – and sharing some of my 20,000+ photos.
-I’ll be creating, too, not just sharing what someone told me.
+I’ll be talking about writing here, providing information that should help you on your publishing journey, whatever it may look like, and sharing some of my thousands of photos.
+I’ll be creating new stuff, too, not just sharing what someone told me.
 But the foundations will be what I’ve heard and seen in Europe as well as in my home country, the United States.
 And what I’ve learned in the process both of writing and of getting that writing out the door.

 I came up with the name ‘mediaropa’ to create a brand for ‘experiencing Europe through images and conversation.’
 You can see more of that on my Tumblr blog, mediaropa.tumbler.com.
 I hope you’ll enjoy the images and participate in the conversation.
 But mediaropa is not just about Europe anymore.
 It’s about life – yours and mine.